code-423n4/2024-08-wildcat/docs/Known Issues.md

 Any other issues with the ability of a hooks instance to track the state of the market should be reported.

-**Conversion between scaled and normalized amounts have some rounding error**
+**Conversion between scaled and normalized amounts has some rounding error**

 We are aware that deposits, withdrawals, and even transfers incur some inevitable rounding error.
 We will only accept findings that show either:
 - This dust is sufficient to break something in the market, or